Knowledge Base Sections ▾

 Economics of Autonomous Agents

-Autonomous agents are among the most token-demanding applications.
-One agent cycle (prompt → tools → reflection) consumes 5-50K tokens.
-A complex task can require 50-500 cycles.
+Autonomous agents are among the most token-intensive applications.
+One agent loop (prompt → tools → reflection) consumes 5-50K tokens.
+A complex task might require 50-500 loops.
 Let's compare the economics:

 |---|---|---|---|---|

-At OpenAI's prices, autonomous agents are not economically viable for most tasks.
-At Gonka's prices, an agent can run 24/7 for $5 a month.
-This changes the model: agents transform from an "expensive toy" into a working tool.
+At OpenAI prices, autonomous agents are economically unviable for most tasks.
+At Gonka prices, an agent can work 24/7 for $24/month.
+This shifts the model: agents evolve from "expensive toys" into a working tool.

-For businesses: if your product uses AI agents (customer support, data analysis, automation), switching to Gonka can reduce costs by 99.96% — meaning increased margin or lower prices for customers.
+For business: if your product uses AI agents (customer support, data analysis, automation), switching to Gonka can reduce your costs by 99.81% — which means increasing margins or lowering prices for customers.

-Limitations: Qwen3-235B's context window is 128K tokens.
-For agents with very long histories (500+ cycles), context summarization may be required.
-The maximum length of each model response is 2048 tokens, which is sufficient for a typical agent cycle (instruction + tool call).
+Limitations: The Kimi K2.6 context window is 200K tokens.
+For agents with very long histories (500+ loops), context summarization might be required.
+The maximum response length for each model is up to 8192 tokens (for all network models), which is sufficient for a typical agent loop (instruction + tool call).